• Skip to primary navigation

 It is important to note that overtime rules may differ depending on the league or tournament.
 In NCAA college basketball, for example, teams are permitted to use one additional timeout per overtime period.

-However, overtime periods in college basketball, are for a period of 5 minutes long.
+However, overtime periods in college basketball are for a period of 5 minutes long.
 If the score is still tied after the first overtime, the game will go to a second overtime, and so on.
 College games, like the NBA, must end with a winner in both the regular season and the playoffs.

 And, just like the start of the game, the overtime period begins with a tip-off to determine who gets the ball first.